nullpointerexceptionkek/prosemirror-proofread/README.md

 ## generateProofreadErrors

-`generateProofreadErrors: (text: string) => GenerateProofreadErrorsResponse`
+`generateProofreadErrors: (text: string) => GenerateProofreadErrorsResponse | Promise<GenerateProofreadErrorsResponse>`

-The `generateProofreadErrors` function takes a block of text as input and returns information about any identified errors, including their positions, type, and potential corrections.
+The `generateProofreadErrors` function takes a block of text as input and returns (or returns a Promise that resolves to) information about any identified errors, including their positions, type, and potential corrections.
+This function can be either synchronous or asynchronous.

 ### Parameters